 If your page is crowded with content (even if that content is good) or lacks a cohesive theme, it runs the risk of being an eyesore.
 Similarly, if your page makes it hard to click through from point A to point B to point C, or if you have too many broken links, most users will quickly become frustrated.

 Most visual issues should be solved well before a site even goes live.
-Create a clear and cohesive design scheme, outline it, and hold yourself to it during the development stage.
+Create a clear and cohesive landing page or form design scheme, outline it, and hold yourself to it during the development stage.

 If a picture, piece of copy, or other page element doesn’t support the overall message you want to convey - get rid of it.
 When it comes to your online presence, less is more.